-Essays consisting of an introduction, a main body, and a conclusion are referred to as three-part essays.
+Essays consisting of an introduction, a main body (which may be divided into sections), and a conclusion are referred to as three-part essays.
 You may be used to this essay format from school.

 In the introduction, the reader is introduced to the topic that will be discussed and to the argument that will be presented.
 After the introduction comes the main part of the text, where the analysis and discussion are carried out and results are presented.
-Depending on the length of the essay, this body section may or may not be divided into different sections.
+Depending on the length of the essay, this body section may or may not be divided into different sections, and the division may be thematic, chronological, or based on comparison and contrast, for instance.
 In the final part of the essay, the argument will be summed up and conclusions will be drawn from what has been discussed in the body.

 Structure of the three-part essay

 Each section of the text needs to be structured in a way that helps the reader understand the argument and the points that the writer wishes to make.